 Urinary incontinence is common among older men and women, but that doesn’t make it any easier or less embarrassing to deal with.
-Thankfully, there’s help available at Prince William Urology Associates in Manassas and Haymarket, Virginia, where the expert team of urologists is experienced in treating urinary incontinence both by targeting bladder activity and treating any underlying conditions causing the problem.
+Thankfully, there’s help available at Prince William Urology Associates in Manassas, Virginia, where the expert team of urologists is experienced in treating urinary incontinence both by targeting bladder activity and treating any underlying conditions causing the problem.
 To schedule an appointment, call the office today or use the online booking feature.

 Urinary incontinence means you can’t fully control when you go to the bathroom.
 There are several kinds of incontinence that vary in severity.
 Common types of incontinence include: